mefengl/userscript-open-links/README.md

 > Simple reimplementation of the Chrome extension [Linkclump](https://github.com/benblack86/linkclump) as a userscript version

-> You may find that it doesn't work well on some websites, such as Github, if you use Safari's Tampermonkey extension.
-I still don't know why, but I found [Stay](https://github.com/shenruisi/Stay) to be effective.
-I wonder if this is because they request different permissions.
-I have reported this issue to Tampermonkey and any help with this matter would be appreciated.

 > If you use Chrome, original extension is recommended.

 ## How to use